ajithvnr2001/multiclouds3_index_cloudflare/README.md

 A unified, **CDN-powered**, serverless web interface to browse, preview, share, and delete files stored in **ImpossibleCloud**, **Wasabi**, **Cloudflare R2**, and **Oracle Cloud (OCI)** S3-compatible storage.
 Powered by Cloudflare Workers with advanced caching and optimization for **blazing-fast video streaming** and file delivery.

-> 🚀 **NEW:** Now with intelligent CDN caching, smart link recommendations, Range request support for MX Player/VLC, and 10x faster seeking!
+> 🚀 **NEW v6.2:** Global Search across all clouds, Bulk Link Export (6 formats), Bulk Delete with safety features, and animated floating toolbar!

 -----